Panoptykon Foundation

 Panoptykon Foundation (Fundacja Panoptykon) is a Polish NGO whose primary goal is to defend basic freedom and human rights against threats posed by the development of modern surveillance technologies.
-The foundation's activities are a part of a broader research field concerned with the phenomenon of surveillance society.
+The foundation's activities are part of a broader research field concerned with the phenomenon of surveillance society.

 The foundation was established on 17 April 2009 by Katarzyna Szymielewicz, Małgorzata Szumańska, Piotr Drobek and Krystian Legierski.

 Goals

-The primary goals of foundation are:
+The primary goals of the foundation are: